Faissal El Bakhtaoui: A.S.D. Nocerina 1910

 In February 2021, it was announced that Italian Serie D side A.S.D.
 Nocerina 1910 were undergoing the bureaucratic process to register El Bakhtaoui.
 He officially signed on 5 March.
 Just two days later, he would have a dream debut for I Molossi, scoring twice in a 3–0 win.

 Ħamrun Spartans

 In July 2021, El Bakhtaoui was revealed to be in advanced talks with Maltese side Ħamrun Spartans, and would sign for them the following month.
 El Bakhtaoui would record his first goal for the club in a league win against Gudja United.

 A.S.D.
 Nuova Florida

 In June 2022, El Bakhtaoui returned to Italian football by signing with Serie D side A.S.D.
 Nuova Florida.

 U.S. Livorno 1915

 After a brief but successful spell with Nuova Florida, El Bakhtaoui signed with fellow Serie D club U.S. Livorno 1915 in December 2022.

+A.S.D.
+Nocerina 1910 (second spell)

+On 7 July 2023, El Bakhtaoui would return to former club Nocerina.

+S.S.D.
+Cynthialbalonga

+In December 2023, El Bakhtaoui would move to fellow Serie D club SSD Cynthialbalonga.
+He made his debut shortly after off the bench in a defeat to Cavese.

+Guidonia Montecelio 1937

+Despite it appearing that El Bakhtaoui had joined Serie D club Avezzano Calcio, it would actually be confirmed later that he had signed for fellow Italian club Guidonia Montecelio 1937, formerly known as Monterosi Tuscia.
+With Guidonia, El Bakhtaoui would win the Serie D Group G in the 2024–25 season to earn promotion to Serie C.

+Valmontone 1921

+On 22 July 2025, El Bakhtaoui signed for Serie D club Valmontone 1921.